-Housing Commission staff attended community planning group meetings in Midway-Pacific Highway, Chollas Valley, and Del Mar Mesa and organized two citywide virtual meetings in an effort to increase outreach.
+Housing Commission staff attended community planning group meetings in Midway-Pacific Hwy, Chollas Valley, and Del Mar Mesa and organized four city-wide meetings in an effort to increase outreach.
 Staff gave a brief overview of the AHF, annual plan process and FY 2022 funding projections, with instructions on how to provide written comments.
 The public was able to submit written comments through March 23, 2021.
 The Housing Commission received no written comments.